kaihendry/sg/README.md

 	/srv/www$ ln -s /var/sg stats.example.com
 	SG_HOST=$(hostname)

-## Machine you want to monitor temperature and send it to $SG_HOST like so
+## Machine you want to monitor temperature and send it to $SG_HOST

 	sg-client -d $SG_HOST -g temp /sys/class/thermal/thermal_zone0/temp

 We typically need a destination and a name for the graph.

-## Enabling an example grapher
+## Enabling an example grapher by simply linking them in

 	mx:/var/sg/35634830e80b2d6371739680000003a4/temp$ ln -s ../../bin/all-png.sh